GenAI-CUEE/Estimation-Theory-EE523/Readme.md

 - [x] [Tutorial 1](Tutorial1/main.ipynb): Sampling from distirbution, example of estimators (sample mean/sample variances), estimator properties (bias, mse, consistency).
 This support Lecture 1 in Estimation Theory EE2102523

-- [ ] Tutorial 2: Convergence in distribution, Central limit Theorems, Weak/Strong law of large number.
-This supports parts of Lecture 2.
+- [x] [Tutorial 2](Tutorial2/main.ipynb): Convergence in distribution, Central limit Theorems, KL divergence, convergence in probability, almost sure Convergence simulation, This supports the handouts and homework in Lecture II.

 - [ ] Tutorial 3: ML Esitmation, KL-Divergence minimizatoin, MAP Esitmation.
 This provides the use cases for Lecture 3-6.